Quantum logic is undecidable: Consequences for the hypergraph approach to contextuality

 This also implies that there are hypergraphs that have quantum representations, but only in infinite Hilbert space dimension~\cite[Section~8]{AFLS}.
 Translating Slofstra's explicit example~\cite[Corollary~3.2]{tp} into a hypergraph using the prescription of Lemma~\ref{PtoA} will provide an explicit (but large) example.

-\begin{rem} In terms of fancier language, one can phrase Lemma~\ref{algiso} as saying that the maximal group C*-algebra~\cite{groupCstar} of the solution group associated to the linear system is, after taking the quotient by the relation $J=-1$, computably isomorphic to a hypergraph C*-algebra.
-At the purely algebraic level of \emph{$*$-algebras}, the analogous statement is still true with the same proof, but one needs to throw in the orthogonality relations of Fact~\ref{pumo} separately when defining the finitely presented $*$-algebra associated to a hypergraph. \end{rem}
+\begin{rem} In terms of fancier language, one can phrase Lemma~\ref{algiso} as saying that the maximal group C*-algebra~\cite{groupCstar} of the solution group associated to the linear system is, after taking the quotient by the relation $J=-1$, computably isomorphic to a free hypergraph C*-algebra.
+At the purely algebraic level of \emph{$*$-algebras}, the analogous statement is still true with the same proof, but one needs to throw in the orthogonality relations of Fact~\ref{pumo} separately when defining the finitely presented $*$-algebra associated to a hypergraph.
+We refer to~\cite{freehyper} for more details on the structure of free hypergraph C*-algebras and the corresponding $*$-algebras. \end{rem}

 \begin{cor} There are infinitely many hypergraphs $H$ for which $C^*(H)$ is not residually finite-dimensional. \end{cor}

 \begin{proof} If every $C^*(H)$ was residually finite-dimensional, then we could use the algorithm of~\cite{compnorm} to determine whether $\|1\|=0$ or $\|1\|=1$ in $C^*(H)$, which are the only two possibilities depending on whether $C^*(H) = 0$ (no quantum representation) or $C^*(H)\neq 0$ (there is a quantum representation).
 This contradicts Corollary~\ref{isc}.
 If there were only finitely many exceptions to this residual finite-dimensionality, then there would also have to exist an algorithm which simply treats these exceptional cases separately. \end{proof}